SAS-DHRH/dhcc-toolkit/content/_index.md

 ## Workshops and Talks

-Members of the DHCC have given talks and workshops related to this toolkit in various contexts including [DH Benelux](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/case-studies.html), the British Library, National Library of Scotland, the Canadian Health Libraries Association, and the National Archives.
-If your organisation is interested in finding out more, contact one of the coordinators, [Jo Lindsay Walton](mailto:j.c.walton@sussex.ac.uk), James Baker, Christopher Ohge, or Lisa Otty.
+Members of the DHCC have given talks and workshops related to this toolkit in various contexts including [DH Benelux](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/case-studies.html), the Norwegian Technical University, the British Library, National Library of Scotland, the Canadian Health Libraries Association, and the National Archives.
+If your organisation is interested in finding out more, contact one of the coordinators, [Jo Lindsay Walton](mailto:j.c.walton@sussex.ac.uk), James Baker, [Christopher Ohge](mailto:christopher.ohge@sas.ac.uk), or Lisa Otty.

 <--->